senyosimpson/blog/blog/content/posts/data-replication.md

 ## Multi-leader replication

 One obvious shortcoming with single-leader replication is that there is only a single leader.
 All writes have to be processed by this leader.
 If it goes down or cannot be reached, you cannot process any writes.
 A simple extension is to allow for multiple replicas to be leaders.
 In this setup, a write can be processed by any of the leaders and the changes are propagated to all other replicas (including the other leaders).
 A multi-leader setup introduces additional complexity.
 This often outweighs the advantages of using a multi-leader setup, however, there are several use cases where it reasonable to do so.
 An example is a multi-datacenter database.
 In this setup, a database is replicated across different datacenters.
-This is often to handle an entire data center going offline.
+This is often to handle an entire datacenter going offline.
 In a single-leader setup, the leader will be in only *one* datacenter and the changes will need to be replicated across all the datacenters from there.
 In a multi-leader setup, *each* datacenter has its own leader - the single-leader configuration exists within each datacenter.
 When a write occurs in a given datacenter, the leader propagates the changes to the other leaders in the other datacenters.

 ### Write conflicts